Pac-12 Conference: Legacy Pac-12

-The most frequently played rivalry in this list of main rivals of conference members is between Oregon and Oregon State (128 meetings through 2024).
-This rivalry is one of the most-played rivalries in college football.

 Divisions

 On October 21, 2010, the Pac-10 announced the creation of divisions and a championship game in football, to be used when Colorado and Utah joined the conference effective July 1, 2011.
 The twelve members were split into two divisions for football only: a North Division comprising the Pacific Northwest and Bay Area schools, and a South Division comprising the Mountain Time Zone and Los Angeles schools.

 A nine-game conference schedule was maintained, with five games within the assigned division and four games from the opposite division.
 The four California teams, noted in the table in gray, still played each other every season— consequently, the four non-California teams in each division will only play one of the two California teams from the opposite division each year.

 The Pac-12 Football Championship Game featured the North Division Champion against the South Division Champion for the first 11 years of its existence, with divisional champions determined based on record in all conference games (both divisional and cross-divisional).
 However, on May 18, 2022, the NCAA Division I Council announced that conferences would no longer be required to maintain divisions in order to hold a conference championship.
 As a result, later that same day, the Pac-12 announced that it would eliminate its divisions for the 2022 football season and beyond, with the championship game instead featuring the two Pac-12 teams with the highest winning percentage.
 It was the first FBS conference to scrap its divisions as a result of this change.